hannahsalameh/GoNotes/README.md

-# Chrome extension that makes wolverine access work better!
+# Chrome extension that makes it easy to take notes!